Researcher and Project Manager

 Cell: +45 60 48 48 98

-Karsten is blog editor-in-chief, research assistant and project manager at iNudgeyou.
+Karsten is researcher and project manager at iNudgeyou.
 He holds a master’s degree in philosophy from University of Copenhagen and University of California, Irvine (visiting), with special emphasis on behavioral economics, game theory and philosophy of law.

 He is fascinated with nudging on both a practical and theoretical level.
 Practically, in the acknowledgment of how seemingly small interventions can cause major effects.
 Theoretically, in the realization of how nudges are often multilayered structures, drawing on human psychology (heuristics and biases), constructs (both physical and social) and human interaction (e.g. social norms, beliefs, habits and conventions).